Introduction to Rust enum

 }

 The above codes are the basic syntax for creating and utilising the enumeration in Rust language.
-Depends upon the requirement we need to use the enumeration in different areas and different times.
+Depends upon the requirement, we need to use the enumeration in different areas and at different times.

 How enum Function Work in Rust?

-- The Rust enumeration is the feature which is same and parallelly we used for the nominal enumerated types as similar as the set of constructors for creating the objects in the language.
-In enum side we can used for to create or some pattern matching for the user input values of the corresponding enumerated types.
-While we used enum constructors it can be used for either named or unnamed fields of the variables.
-When we compile the enums in Rust it looks and same like other compiled languages like C, C++ etc.
+- Rust’s enumeration feature, also known as enums, allows the use of nominal enumerated types to create objects in the language.
+Enums can be used to create objects and perform pattern matching on user input values for the corresponding enumerated types.
+While using enum constructors, you can employ them for variable names or unnamed fields.
+When we compile the enums in Rust, it looks and same like other compiled languages like C, C++, etc.

-- But when we compare to other languages it has some other differences like more powerful for compilation time for any other compiled languages.
-We also use some calls in Rust language that is more ever we have commonly referred as mathematical functions like Algebraic features that can be related with the data types it supports background programming languages.
-If suppose we have not mention or declare the values in the enum then the discriminant can be chosen directly accessed on the fields.
-It can be used for casting the enumerations for to convert the integer types with the operator like “as” and the input values by numeric type.
+- But compared to other languages, it has some other differences, like more powerful for compilation time for any other compiled languages.
+We also use some calls in Rust language that we have commonly referred to as mathematical functions like Algebraic features that can be related to the data types it supports background programming languages.
+If suppose we have not mentioned or declared the Enum values, then the discriminant can be chosen directly accessed on the fields.
+You can use casting with enumerations in Rust to convert integer types using the “as” operator and input values by numeric type.

 Examples of Rust enum